parkertimmins/parkertimmins.github.io/_posts/2020-06-03-azimuth-altitude.md

 We know that $$ \tan(\theta) = \dfrac{y}{x} $$ , or $$ \theta = \arctan(\dfrac{y}{x}) $$

-Well use the arctan2 function which takes into account the signs of both y and x, so it provides a $$ \theta $$ for all the way around the circle.
+We'll use the arctan2 function which takes into account the signs of both y and x, so it provides a $$ \theta $$ for all the way around the circle.
 The $$ \theta $$ we have here has a few problems.
 It's values is between $$ \pi $$ and $$ -\pi $$, it goes in the wrong direction (half clockwise, half counter-clockwise), and starts at the wrong spot (East rather than North).
 It requires some massaging to get in the right form ([0, $$ 2\pi $$] clockwise from North), but that's pretty simple, I'll leave it as an exercise for the reader.
 So, now we have the azimuth.

 ![Altitude angle]({{site.baseurl}}/assets/images/posts/azimuth_altitude/altitude_angle.jpg "Altitude angle"){:height="80%" width="80%"}